Do I need a Fullface BMX helmet for my kid?

 Most manufacturers recommend replacing a helmet - kid's BMX helmet, a kid's skateboard helmet, or a kid's ski helmet - every three to five years.
 It's a good idea to inspect any helmet (for any member of your family) at least once a season or after a major impact to make sure its protective capacity has not been compromised.
 Check out our quick How to Inspect Your Helmet checklist

-in our Helmet Learning Center.
+in our Bike Gear Guides.
 Aside from repeated impacts, other factors can also affect the protective capacity of your child's BMX helmet, such as:

 - exposure to chemicals found in skin lotions, sunscreen, or insect repellent